isc-projects/kea/doc/sphinx/arm/admin.rst

 MySQL 5.7 vs MySQL 8 vs MariaDB 10 and 11
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In our Kea performance testing MySQL 8 shows 60-90% drop in speed
+In our Kea performance testing, MySQL 8 shows a 60-90% drop in speed
-in comparison with older MySQL 5.7.
+in comparison with MySQL 5.7.
 Due to the upcoming MySQL 5.7 EOL, we recommend using MariaDB instead of MySQL 8.

-MySQL 5.7, MySQL 8, MariaDB 10, MariaDB 11 are fully compatible,
+MySQL 5.7, MySQL 8, MariaDB 10, and MariaDB 11 are fully compatible,
-interchangeble and tested with Kea.
+interchangeable, and tested with Kea.

 .. _mysql-database-create: